Poster Presentations

 Symposium Poster Size

 The poster print size for the symposium is 42” x 36” landscape or 36” x 42” portrait orientation.
 There can be no exception for a different size because it will not fit the poster stand or the printer paper roll.
+All printing will be through the College of Design Output Room under the symposium's supported printing program.

 Creating Your Poster